ethorneloe/azure-apps-jobs-github-runners/README.md

 # Overview
 This repository provides a step-by-step guide on configuring KEDA-scaled self-hosted GitHub runners as Azure Container Apps Jobs, using GitHub App authentication.

+*Disclaimer: This repository provides guidance on using Azure CLI commands and GitHub configuration steps, which are owned and maintained by Microsoft and GitHub, respectively.
+The content here is offered "as is" with no warranties, and confers no rights.
+It is intended as a guide only, and users are responsible for validating and testing all commands according to their specific requirements.
+The author is not liable for any damages arising from the use of this repository.*

 # Goals
 - To provide easy-to-follow configuration steps suitable for learning and experimentation using Azure CLI.
 - To help familiarise the reader with each individual Azure resource and component in the solution, how they interact together, and to raise noteworthy customisation options along the way.